Trad0r/The-Gaydar/README.md

 Whenever you get people laughing at someone, you can thank the GAYDAR!

-Also, if you wanna use this crap, just download main or follow the replit link.
+Also, if you wanna use this garbage, just download main or follow the replit link.